We’ve put together a post on how to write and talk about poetry when you don’t have a clue.

 - Does the poem have power or beauty?
 (It should have one of these.)

-There are many places to learn how to talk about poetry.
+There are many places to learn how to how to write and talk about poetry.

 Here are five great poetry websites: